clover/codelab-remote-pay-cloud/README.md

   var select = document.getElementById("select--clover-device-serials");

   data.elements.forEach(function(device) {
-    // Currently, Clover Mobile, Mini, and Flex are eligible for Cloud Pay Display.
+    // Currently, Clover Mobile, Mini, and Flex are compatible with Cloud Pay Display.
     // Their serial numbers begin with C02, C03, and C04, respectively.
     var serialFirstThree = device.serial.slice(0, 3);

     // Clover Station and Clover Station 2018 have serial numbers that begin with
     // C01 and C05.
-They will likely never be eligible for Cloud Pay Display,
+They will likely never use Cloud Pay Display
     // because they are not the best form factors for a customer-facing screen.
-    // Additionally, Clover emulators have a serial of 'unknown'.
+    // Additionally, Clover emulators have a serial of 'unknown' or begin with 'EMULATOR'.

-    var ineligibleDevicesFirstThree = ["C01", "C05", "unk"];
+    var ineligibleDevicesFirstThree = ["C01", "C05", "unk", "EMU"];
     if (ineligibleDevicesFirstThree.includes(serialFirstThree)) {
-      // Exclude Clover emulators, Clover Stations, and Clover Station 2018s. return;
+      // Exclude Clover Stations, Clover Station 2018s, and Clover emulators. return;
     } else {
       var option = document.createElement("option");